 - 1/4 c. olive oil

 - 3 lbs.
-Spanish onions, halved and sliced 1/4 inch thick
+Spanish onions quartered and cut into 1/4 inch thick slices

-- 2 lbs. fennel, tops and cores removed, sliced 1/4 inch thick
+- 2 lbs. fennel tops and cores removed, cut into 1/4 inch thick slices

 - 1/2 c. dry sherry

 - 1/2 c. brandy